-2.5.4 Windows for time points/ Measurements for analysis
+2.5.4 Windows for time points

-The following will decide how scheduled and/or unscheduled visits will be used in the analyses for efficacy variables and the by-visit summaries for safety variables (clinical laboratory data in Section 2.1.4.4 and vital signs in Section 2.1.4.5).
+The following will decide how scheduled and/or unscheduled visits will be used in the analyses on efficacy variables and the by-visit summaries for safety variables (clinical laboratory data in Section 2.1.4.4 and vital signs in Section 2.1.4.5).

-Step 1 A scheduled measurement will be used if available; otherwise, an unscheduled measurement (including the end of treatment/study visit for those prematurely discontinued) will be used if it were on the same date as a scheduled visit.
+Step 1: A scheduled measurement will be used if available; otherwise, an unscheduled measurement (including the end of treatment/study visit for those prematurely discontinued) will be used if it were on the same date as a scheduled visit;

-Step 2 After step 1, if there are still no measurement for a given parameter at a scheduled visit, analysis window below (Table 4) will be applied to re-allocate a post-baseline unscheduled measurement to the scheduled measurement.
+Step 2: After step 1, if there are still no measurement for a given parameter at a scheduled visit, analysis window below (Table 3) will be applied to re-allocate a post-Baseline unscheduled measurement to the scheduled visit.

-Table 4 - Analyses window definition
+Table 3 - Analyses window definition